hpgem/nanomesh/README.md

 # nanomesh

-Creates 3d meshes from electron microscopy experimental data
+Creates 3d meshes from microscopy experimental data.

 The project setup is documented in [a separate document](project_setup.rst).
 Feel free to remove this document (and/or the link to this document) if you don\'t need it.